scalawithcats/scala-with-cats/src/pages/intro/conventions.md

 }
 ```

-Most code passes through [tut][link-tut] to ensure it compiles.
+Most code passes through [mdoc][link-mdoc] to ensure it compiles.
-tut uses the Scala console behind the scenes,
+mdoc uses the Scala console behind the scenes,
 so we sometimes show console-style output as comments:

 ```scala mdoc